Gwen Lamont: Early life and education

-Gwen Lamont teaching Christmas Art Class for Children in Kelowna, 1963.

 Community artist of the Okanagan

 Family life and careers occupied the next thirty years.
 John introduced his dwarf apple trees to the Okanagan growers, the twins pursued their education, and Lamont gradually developed a successful career as a community artist.

 She managed a range of projects.
 Among them were art classes for both adults and children.
 The children (aged 6–16), whom she particularly liked to teach, met on Saturday mornings.
 They used crayons, oil pastels, charcoal and watercolour, and she organized a Christmas show and sale.
 Art in the Park for the Recreation Commission was another of her projects.

-Painting the backdrop for the annual Kelowna Regatta Pageant.

 Between 1957 and 1975, Lamont contributed to numerous theatre and ballet productions, Their printed programmes acknowledge her designing and painting sets, creating costumes and masks, for productions ranging from Oklahoma to Fiddler on the Roof.
 She also sketched cast members at dress rehearsal.
 And, for a number of years, she designed and helped create, the 50 foot stage back drops for the annual Kelowna Regatta Pageants She also worked as illustrator for the Capital News.